1890 Eccles by-election: The campaign

 Roby's campaign was bolstered by the support of the Irish National League, with a number of Irish MPs visiting the constituency to support him.
 The miners' associations applied pressure on Egerton to support an eight hours bill.
 However he came out in opposition to such a move.
 The Ashton & Haydock and Manchester Miners' Associations subsequently gave their full support to the Liberals.
 Following the miners' decision it was clear that the momentum was with the Liberals, and the Conservatives "were beginning to recognise [that Egerton's] name and influence will avail them little".

 Polling day

 Polling opened at 8 a.m., with both parties organising transport for their supporters.
 Rosettes in party colours were widely worn: blue for the Conservatives and red for the Liberals.
 The Liberals were fearful of personation and employed a large number of scrutineers at the eleven polling stations.
 Polling was relatively slow until lunch time, when large numbers of navvies and mill-operators voted.
 There was a heavy poll from 5 p.m. until the close of polls at 8 p.m.

-Results
+Result

 The votes were counted at Eccles Town Hall, and the result was a gain for the Liberals.
 This was seen as setback for the Unionist government of Lord Salisbury and a rejection of their Irish policy.